libretro/neocd_libretro/README.md

 * **Region:** Change your Neo Geo CD's region. (changing this will reset the machine)
 * **BIOS Select:** Select the BIOS to use here if you have several (changing this will reset the machine)
-* **CD Speed Hack:** This will replace the BIOS CD-ROM busy loop with a STOP instruction, making emulation more efficient (optional, changing this will reset the machine)
+* **CD Speed Hack:** This will replace the BIOS CD-ROM busy loop with a STOP instruction, to help low powered platforms (like RPi) load faster (optional, changing this will reset the machine)
 * **Skip CD Loading:** Settings this to ON makes the emulator auto fast forward CD loading sequences.

 ## For Developers